Desh - Sorath - Tilak Kamod

 Subtle differences make for unfathomable joy.
 The reader who has

-the fortune of learning formally should not feel intimidated.
+not had the fortune of learning formally should not feel intimidated.

 Plenty of listening is just as good.
 Do not let regrets bog you down.